-SPECIAL NOTE: Once the first printer is installed, each time you connect a new printer to your PC, the Found New Hardware Wizards for both the Serial Device and the Serial Port will launch.
-Follow the guided prompts to install the software automatically as above, and then select the newly installed comm. port in the Producer[TM] menu.
+SPECIAL NOTE: Once the first printer is installed, each time you connect a new printer to your PC, the Found New Hardware Wizards for both the USB Serial Device and the USB Serial Port will launch.
+Follow the guided prompts to install the software automatically as above, and then select the newly installed communications port in the LabeLase[®] ProducerTM menu.